Morocco rescuers use bulldozers to dig for five-year-old boy stuck in well

 Mohamed Yassin El Quahabi, president of the Chefchaouen Association of Caving and Mountain Activities, said that the narrowness of the well was impeding rescue efforts.

-Rescuers have so far reached a depth of 19m and have lowered an oxygen mask, food and water into the well.
+Rescuers have so far reached a depth of 19 metres and have lowered an oxygen mask, food and water into the well.
 A medical team is also on site, ready to treat the boy.

 Register for free to continue reading